baihacker/pe/libraries_on_win64.md

      4. make install

+   * flint

+     1. ./configure --disable-shared --enable-static --prefix=/usr --with-mpir=/usr --with-mpfr=/usr

+     2. Fix error in make file

+       * Replace BUILD_DIR=../build/$(dir); by BUILD_DIR=$(CURDIR)/build/$(dir); in the build command of target libflint.a.

+     3. make

+     4. The previous make may be failed: some object file can not be found because the corresponding module is not built.
+The corresponding fold has no object file.
+Please modify BUILD_DIRS to build those missing module only, and use make -B to build these modules.

+     5. Revert the change in makefile in the previous step and try to make -B again.
+If the error specified in the previous step occurs again, use repeat the fix step.

+     6. make install
  * Build libbf, use this makefile.
 It will generate libbf.avx2.a and libbf.generic.a, please choose one and rename it to libbf.a
  ```cpp
  CC=$(CROSS_PREFIX)gcc